Charlie Brooker: Print

 After some of Brooker's CeX cartoons were printed in the magazine PC Zone, he was invited to write for the magazine.
-His first published review was of the 1997 game Fallout.
-Brooker wrote for the magazine in the mid and late 1990s.
+His early reviews included System Shock (1994) and Fallout (1997).
+Brooker wrote for the magazine throughout the mid- to late-1990s.
 Aside from games reviews, his output included the comic strip "Cybertwats" and a column titled "Sick Notes", where Brooker would insult anyone who wrote in to the magazine – and offered a £50 prize to the best letter.

 One of Brooker's one-shot cartoons caused the magazine to be pulled from the shelves of many British newsagents.
 The cartoon was titled "Helmut Werstler's Cruelty Zoo" and professed to be an advert for a theme park created by a Teutonic psychologist for children to take out their violent impulses on animals rather than humans.
 It was accompanied by photoshopped pictures of children smashing the skulls of monkeys with hammers, jumping on a badger with a pitchfork, and chainsawing an orang-utan, among other things.
 The original joke was supposed to be at the expense of the Tomb Raider games, known at the time for the number of animals killed, but the original title, "Lara Croft's Cruelty Zoo", was changed for legal reasons.
 In October 2008, Brooker and several other ex-writers were invited back to review a game for the 200th issue.
 Brooker reviewed Euro Truck Simulator.

-Brooker began writing a TV review column titled "Screen Burn" for The Guardian newspaper's Saturday entertainment supplement The Guide in 2000, a role he continued through to October 2010.
+Brooker began writing a TV review column titled "Screen Burn" for The Guardian newspaper's Saturday entertainment supplement The Guide in 2000, a role he continued until October 2010.

 From late 2005, he wrote a regular series of columns in The Guardian supplement "G2" on Fridays called "Supposing", in which he free-associated on a set of vague what-if themes.
 From October 2006 this column was expanded into a full-page section on Mondays, including samples from TVGoHome and Ignopedia, an occasional series of pseudo-articles on topics mostly suggested by readers.
 The key theme behind Ignopedia was that, while Wikipedia is written and edited by thousands of users, Ignopedia would be written by a single sub-par person with little or no awareness of the facts.